 Nikon D610 versus Nikon D850

-The Nikon D610 and the Nikon D850 are two digital cameras that were revealed to the public, respectively, in October 2013 and July 2017.
+The Nikon D610 and the Nikon D850 are two digital cameras that were announced, respectively, in October 2013 and July 2017.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with a full frame sensor.
 The D610 has a resolution of 24.2 megapixel, whereas the D850 provides 45.4 MP.

-An illustration of the physical size and weight of the Nikon D610 and the Nikon D850 is provided in the side-by-side display below.
-Three successive views from the front, the top, and the rear are shown.
-All width, height and depth measures are rounded to the nearest millimeter.
+The physical size and weight of the Nikon D610 and the Nikon D850 are illustrated in the side-by-side display below.
+Three consecutive views from the front, the top, and the rear side are shown.
+All size dimensions are rounded to the nearest millimeter.
 You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the D610 – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D850 is notably larger (14 percent) than the Nikon D610.
 Moreover, the D850 is markedly heavier (18 percent) than the D610.
-Cameras that are intended for semi-professional or professional use are sometimes a bit bulkier in order to provide them with the necessary ruggedness.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 In this particular case, both cameras feature the same lens mount, so that they can use the same lenses.
 You can find an overview of suitable optics in the Nikon Lens Catalog.